 Estadio Diego Armando Maradona is located toward the west of the city of Buenos Aires, about 9 kilometres from the city centre (Microcentro) and 5 kilometres south-west from nightlife area Palermo.

 You can get to the stadium with bus (colectivo) 146.
 Take the bus from the Av.
 Diagonal in Microcentro or from Sarmiento street west of Avenida 9 de Julio.
 Get off at the Av.
 San Martín corner Miguel Angel.
 The journey takes about an hour.

 An alternative is colectivo 109, which can be taken from Avenida Cordoba.
 Get off at Gavilan corner Alvarez Jonte.
 The journey takes over an hour, and it will likely be quicker to take the 109 from metro station Angel Gallardo (line B).

-From the Recoleta and Palermo areas one can take colectivo 110.
+From the Recoleta and Palermo areas you can take colectivo 110.
 Take it from Av.
 Las Heras or Av.
 Scalabrini Cortiz.
 Get off at Margariños Cervantes corner Gavilan.

 Address: Gavilán 2151, Ciudad de Buenos Aires

 Tickets for Argentinos Juniors games can generally be bought at the ticket windows (boleterias) of the stadium on the day before the match and on the day of the match.

 Seats for the long sides tend to cost between AR$250.00 and AR$500.00.

 Estadio Diego Armando Maradona stadium tours